italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 Authorization Response Details
 ------------------------------
-After authenticating the User and getting their consent for the presentation of the credentials, the Wallet sends the Authorization Response to the Verifier ``response_uri`` endpoint, the content should be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.
+After authenticating the User and getting their consent for the presentation of the credentials, the Wallet sends the Authorization Response to the Relying Party ``response_uri`` endpoint, the content should be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.

 .. note::
     **Why the response is encrypted?**
-    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a technique called `SSL split attack <https://pdos.csail.mit.edu/papers/ssl-splitting-usenixsecurity03/>`_, that could be enabled by malicious app installed locally by Users and that intecepts the traffic or by network environments where a next-generation firewalls or any other security device may reduce the privacy of the Users.
+    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a technique called `SSL split attack <https://pdos.csail.mit.edu/papers/ssl-splitting-usenixsecurity03/>`_, that could be enabled by malicious app installed locally by Users,that intecepts the network traffic, or be present by-design in network environments where a next-generation firewalls or other security devices may reduce the privacy of the Users.

 Below a non-normative example of the request: